garethltm/obsibrain/sc900/Encryption & Hashing.md

 # Hashing
 - uses an algorithm to convert text
 	- each time the same text is hashed using the same algorithm, the same hash value is produced.
-That hash can then be used as a unique identifier of it
+That hash can then be used as a unique identifier of its associated data
+- Hashing doesn't use keys compared to encryption